Shillaker/gem3-mapper/notes/genetics.md

 Some simple genetics notes for those who don't know what's going on.

 - **DNA** - carries genetic information in chains of molecules called nucleotides.
 The nucleotides in DNA contain one of four bases: adenine, thymine, cytosine and guanine.
 These are represented by their first letters, i.e. A, T, C, G).
-- **Gene** - a portion of DNA, roughly instructions for making what an organism needs
+- **Gene** - a portion of DNA, roughly an instruction for making what an organism needs
 - **Chromosome** - a bundle of genes.
 Humans have 46 chromosomes in 23 pairs
 - **Locus** - a fixed position on a chromosome, e.g. marking the position of a gene
 - **Protein** - chain of amino acids that forms the building blocks for life